Existence, uniqueness and smoothness of a solution for 3D Navier-Stokes equations with any smooth initial velocity. A priori estimate of this solution: Appendix

 \subsection{Acknowledgments}

-We express our sincere gratitude to Professor L. Nirenberg, whose suggestion led to conduction of this research.
+We express our sincere gratitude to Professor L. Nirenberg, at whose suggestion this study was carried out, and to Professor Ya.G.
+Sinai, who found that our article is extremely interesting.
 We are also very thankful to Professor A. B. Gorstko for helpful friendly discussions.